beccyl/classi/README.md

 TODO further compatibility with Janis:
-1. Create a PythonTool for FilterEmptyFiles.cwl.
-Currently this is implemented as a CWL ExpressionTool.
-[See issue #57 on github] (https://github.com/PMCC-BioinformaticsCore/janis-core/issues/57)
-2. Create a PythonTool equivalent for lognumslots.cwl.
+1. Create a PythonTool equivalent for lognumslots.cwl.
 How to pass output from one CommandTool as an input parameter to another CommandTool in Janis?
 One idea would be to create a subclass for Selector?
 In cwl we can use loadContents: True, and outputEval.
-3. Write the workflow(s) using the above PythonTools, and CommandLineTools.
+2. Write the workflows in Janis - once lognumslots tool written.

 Use of the workflow in cloud environment.
 Take note of scatter inputs.